Intertwingularity: Information systems and design

+Academic

 The concept of intertwingularity was celebrated at the "Intertwingled: The Work and Influence of Ted Nelson" conference on April 14, 2014, at Chapman University.
 The organizers published a book called Intertwingled: The Work and Influence of Ted Nelson in 2015, with articles about Nelson's work and legacy.
 One of the organizers of the conference and editors of the book, Douglas Dechow, said, "In the 1960s, he saw a world of networked, interlinked – intertwingled, if you will – documents where all of the world’s knowledge is able to interact and intermingle [...]
 He was the first, or among the first, people to have that idea."

+Often referring back to Ted Nelson's characterization of intertwingularity, intertwingularity is used in other academic disciplines to describe a non-hierarchical form of organization based on the interconnectedness of its associated elements.
+In education, intertwingularity has been used to describe the interconnectedness of concepts and technology in learning environments, largely in support of the digitization, accessibility or reassessment of traditional pedagogy.